Non-solvable groups whose character degree graph has a cut-vertex. II: The structure of the solvable residual

 Let \(G\) be a non-solvable group having a normal section isomorphic to \(\PSL{t^a}\), where \(t\) is an odd prime with \(t^a> 5\), and assume that \(\Delta(G)\) is connected with a cut-vertex.
-Our aim in this section is to describe the structure of the last term \(K\) in the derived series of \(G\).
+Our aim in this section is to describe the structure of the solvable residual \(K\) of \(G\).
 In particular we will see that, except for one sporadic case, either we have \(K\cong\PSL{t^a}\), or \(K\cong\SL{t^a}\), or \(K\) contains an abelian minimal normal subgroup \(L\) of \(G\) such that \(K/L\cong\SL{t^a}\) and \(L\) is the natural module for \(K/L\).
 We will actually prove that the dual group of \(L\) is the natural module for \(K/L\), but the desired conclusion follows taking into account that this module is self dual.